 Although your team should be cost tracking throughout the project, it’s a good idea to spend a little extra time making sure your budget is on track at the end of every month or project phase.
 Reflecting on what went well and what didn’t go according to plan can help you adjust for the next stage of the project.

-Also, don’t forget to make sure your invoice and purchase order documentation is organized during these check-ins in case the client asks for a record of your spending.
+Also, don’t forget to make sure your invoice and purchase order documentation are organized during these check-ins in case the client asks for a record of your spending.

 Cost variance (CV) is a useful formula to help you measure the difference between your actual and budgeted costs.
 The formula follows: “Earned Value – Actual Costs = CV” where earned value is the work your team has already completed toward the project.